-To the extent that the impacts to the business resulting from Hurricane Irma and/or María are exacerbated by circumstances beyond the Business Applicant's control before the business is fully recovered, as per Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, the SBF Program may fund the business for recovery grants14.
+To the extent that the impacts to the business resulting from the Hurricanes are exacerbated by circumstances beyond the Business Applicant's control before the business is fully recovered, as per Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, the SBF Program may still award a Recovery Grant to said business.20

-For example, if a business was impacted by Hurricanes Irma and/or María and a subsequent earthquake, pandemic, or any other natural disaster exacerbates the original impact before the business is fully recovered, the SBF Program may fund the business for a recovery grant to address the unmet need as it currently exists.
+For example, if a business was impacted by the Hurricanes and a subsequent earthquake, pandemic, or any other natural disaster exacerbated the original impact of the Hurricanes, before the business is fully recovered.
+In such cases, the SBF Program may